-Atlantic Pharmaceuticals Ltd are recruiting pouchitis patients for a new treatment study.
+Atlantic Pharmaceuticals Ltd have now completed recruitment of pouchitis patients for a new treatment study.

 Name of trial: Phase III Double-Blind Randomised Controlled Trial of Topical Alicaforsen Enema in Antiobiotic Refractory Pouchitis